 wins the Editors' Choice Award as a stand out product.
 It is incredibly easy to use, lightweight, packs down relatively small, and requires little maintenance.
 There are several other similar gravity filter units in this review, but we like the "clean water bag" that is included and is a bonus for lots of water storage and keeping clean water on hand and ready when you want it instead of waiting for it to filter.
 The ability to treat small or large amounts of water quickly, as well as store and transport it, is the GravityWorks'

 advantage.
 If you're traveling to developing countries outside of the U.S. and Canada, you may want a water treatment system that treats viruses, as this one doesn't.
 This filter was closely followed in scoring by the MSR AutoFlow Gravity Filter

 , which has the same filter unit and has shed a few ounces this year, but no extra capacity.
 The Katadyn Gravity Camp

 is hot on their heels as a contender for the best and is the fastest of the gravity filters.

 Needs regular backflushing or gets hard to use

-is leagues ahead.
+knocks it out of the park regarding price to weight and performance ratio.
 When it comes to performance-to-price ratio, our Best Buy Award winner is leagues ahead.
-Costing only $25, it will last for 100,000 gallons, and is one of the lightest and smallest treatment methods reviewed.
-At 1.4 ounces for the filter, or a total of 2.4 ounces if you carry the straw attachment and a 16 oz soft bottle, this filter is light.
+Ringing in at $25, good for 100,000 gallons of use, and it is one of the lightest and smallest treatment methods in this review.
+It's total trail weight of 2.4 ounces if you carry the straw attachment and a 16 oz soft bottle, or just 1.4 ounces for the filter, this filter is light.
 We like the Mini

 over the LifeStraw